12 Flu “Myths” That Are Actually True

 Sad, but true—there’s no cure or treatment that will end the flu.
 Like most viral infections, the flu has to run its course.
 But there are medicines that can help you feel better faster, says Kathleen Dass, MD, an allergist and immunologist with Michigan Allergy, Asthma & Immunology Center in Oak Park, Michigan.

-“Anti-virals, such as Oseltamivir, can help you feel better faster,” Dr. Dass says.
-“Anti-virals make your influenza less severe.”
+“Anti-virals, such as Oseltamivir [Tamiflu], can help you feel better faster and they can make your influenza less severe,” Dr. Dass says.
 She also points out that the drugs can leave you less contagious and less likely to end up in the hospital due to your illness.
-“But, the drugs will not cure your influenza.”
+That said, the drugs will not cure influenza, she says.
 Learn how you can prepare yourself for the worst flu month each year.

 True: Exercise can help you ward off the flu

 Don’t cancel that workout: “Regular exercise, which can include taking brisk walks, has been shown to improve your immune system, thus decrease your likelihood for developing a cold or flu,” Dr. Dass says.
-But don’t overdo it, warns Dr. Dass.
-“If you’re training for a long marathon, that can have the opposite effect and hurt your immune system.”
+But don’t overdo it.
+“If you’re training for a long marathon, that can have the opposite effect and hurt your immune system,” says Dr. Dass.
 Here are 9 ways you’re actually making your cold or flu worse.

 True: You could get the shot and still get sick

 You absolutely could get the flu despite getting the shot—but that’s no reason to avoid the vaccine.
-Your body needs about two weeks to build immunity to the virus.
+Your body does need that two weeks to build immunity to the virus.
 If you come into contact with it during that two-week period, you could still get sick.
-You could also come into contact with the virus before you get the vaccine and get sick within a day or two.
-You might—incorrectly—believe the vaccine made you sick, but the fact is you were already ill before you showed symptoms.
-The third possibility is that a virus the vaccine makers didn’t expect is making the rounds—though that’s relatively rare.
+You could also come into contact with the virus before you get the vaccine.
+Therefore, you might incorrectly believe the vaccine made you sick.
+There may also be strains of the virus circulating that aren’t a “match” with the vaccine.
 Here’s how to tell the difference between a cold and the flu.

 True: Some children need two flu vaccines

 The CDC says children between six months and eight years of age may need two flu vaccines in one flu season.
 If the child is getting a flu vaccine for the first time, the CDC recommends they get two shots, spaced at least four weeks apart, to help build their strongest immunity possible.
-If your child had a flu shot previously but did not get two vaccines, they may need a second.
 Talk with your child’s doctor about the number of flu vaccines they need.

 True: The flu vaccine is always changing

 The contents of the shot are an educated guess that researchers and scientists have to make.
-“Every year, the shot is created based on the best estimate from scientists as to what strains will predominate, but the flu virus is very intelligent and is good at mutating,” explains Hollin Calloway, MD, an otolaryngologist and facial plastic surgeon in Hoboken, NJ.
-“While some years the shot has been as effective as 60 to 80 percent, other years it has been only about 35 percent effective.”
-Nonetheless, it’s always a good idea to get it, he says.
+“Every year, the shot is created based on the best estimate from scientists as to what strains will predominate, but the flu virus is very intelligent and is good at mutating,” explains Hollin Calloway, MD, an otolaryngologist and facial plastic surgeon in Hoboken, New Jersey.
+“While some years the shot has been as effective as 60 to 80 percent, other years it has been only about 35 percent effective,” she says.
+Nonetheless, it’s always a good idea to get it.